 Modify the 3rd and 4th paragraph as follows:

 A poll message serves to enable carrier coherent transmissions from the initiator to the responder device.
 Additionally, a poll message may serve to transmit control information from the initiator to the responder.
-For example, a poll message may include a request for the responder to suggest short-term operating parameters for the next ranging cycle, e.g. NbaChannelMap, NB PHY configuration, UWB PHY configuration, and/or UWB MAC configuration.
+For example, a poll message with the MessageControl field set to 0x10 may indicate short-term operating parameters (i.e. NbaChannelMap, NB PHY configuration, NB MAC configuration, UWB PHY configuration and UWB MAC configuration) for the current ranging cycle and include a request for the responder to suggest short-term operating parameters for the next ranging cycle.
+The Presence Bitmap field of the poll message with the MessageControl field set to 0x10 indicates which of short-term operating parameters are indicated.
+The Request Bitmap field of the poll message with the MessageControl field set to 0x10 indicates which of short-term operating parameters are requested to suggest from the responder.
 The poll message is transmitted at long-term NB PHY configuration.

-A response message serves to enable carrier coherent transmissions from the responder to the initiator device.
+After receiving the poll message with the MessageControl field set to 0x10 which indicates short-term operating parameters, the responder shall update the short-term operating parameters accordingly.A response message serves to enable carrier coherent transmissions from the responder to the initiator device.
 Additionally, a response message may serve to transmit control information from the responder to the initiator.
-For example, if the responder receives the request from the initiator to suggest short-term operating parameters in the poll message , and does not transmit any measurement report in the current ranging cycle, then the response message transmitted by the responder shall include the suggested short-term operating parameters.
+For example, if the responder receives the request from the initiator to suggest short-term operating parameters in the poll message with the MessageControl field set to 0x10, and does not transmit any measurement report in the current ranging cycle, then the response message with the MessageControl field set to 0x10 transmitted by the responder shall include the suggested short-term operating parameters.
+The Presence Bitmap field of the response message with the MessageControl field set to 0x10 indicates which of short-term operating parameters are suggested.
 The initiator may make use of the suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
 If the NB PHY configuration is indicated in the poll message, the response message is transmitted at the NB PHY configuration indicated in the poll message.
 Otherwise, the response message is transmitted at long-term NB PHY configuration.

 NBA-UWB MMS ranging phase